lidofinance/docs/docs/token-guides/wsteth-bridging-guide.md

 #### R-12: Prepare the solution statements and share the deploy artifacts

-It's advised to have the answered statements on the [wstETH bridging questionnaire](https://hackmd.io/@lido/H10HSoy3h?type=vie) included in the token bridge contracts GitHub repo README (see the [example](https://github.com/txfusion/lido-l2/tree/main/zksync#statements) for wstETH on zkSync Era)
+It's advised to have the answered statements on the [wstETH bridging questionnaire](https://hackmd.io/@lido/H10HSoy3h?type=vie) included in the token bridge contracts GitHub repo README (see the [example](https://github.com/txfusion/lido-l2/tree/main/zksync#statements) for wstETH on zkSync Era).

-Please share with the NEW: deploy scripts, acceptance tests, deploy plans, rollup-specific documentation on bridging approaches, etc. This would allow the NEW to simplify the deployment verification and make the feedback more specific.
+Please share with the NEW: deploy scripts, acceptance tests, deploy plans, rollup-specific documentation on bridging approaches, etc. A PR to the diffyscan repo with [configs like this](https://github.com/lidofinance/diffyscan/tree/main/config_samples/zksync).
+This would allow the NEW to simplify the deployment verification and make the feedback more specific.

 :::note
 To prepare the deployment actions plan, you might want to refer to the following [wstETH on Optimism deployment log](https://hackmd.io/@lido/By-ANUXT3?type=view) as a reference.